article banner (priority)

 userText.readObject<Person>() .onSuccess { showPersonAge(it) } .onFailure { showError(it) }

-Using such error handling is not only more efficient than a try-catch block but is often also easier to use and more explicit.
-An exception can be missed and can stop our whole application; in contrast, a null value or a Result object needs to be explicitly handled, and it won’t interrupt the flow of the application.
+Using such error handling is simpler than using a try-catch block.
+It is also safer, because an exception can be missed and can stop our whole application; in contrast, a null value or a Result object needs to be explicitly handled, and it won’t interrupt the flow of the application.

 The difference between a nullable result and the Result object is that we should prefer the latter when we need to pass additional information in the case of failure; otherwise, we should prefer null.